This article was updated on the 10th of August 2023 for clarity and to improve text readability.

 If you’re wondering what to serve with your BLT sandwiches, you’ve come to the right place.
 In this article, I list 63 of the most popular side dishes for BLT sandwches.

 In a rush?
 Here’s the short answer.

-The best dishes to serve with BLT sandwiches are potato chips, tomato soup, coleslaw, onion rings, nachos, loaded sweet potato skins, and deviled eggs.
-If you want healthier options, try to serve zucchini fries, chopped salad, pickled jalapenos, and a veggie and hummus platter.
+The best dishes to serve with BLT sandwiches are potato chips, tomato soup, coleslaw, onion rings, crispy cheese curds, sweet potato wedges, and deviled eggs.
+If you want healthier options, try zucchini fries, chopped spring salad, pickled jalapenos, or a crudites platter.

 Ready?
 Let’s jump right in.

 BLT sandwiches are a meal on their own, but they’re even better with some crunchy snacks on the side.
 You can never go wrong with a bag of chips, but I’ve found other tasty treats you can try if you want to switch things up.